xbmc/repo-scripts/script.module.buggalo/README.md

     See this link for an example:
     https://github.com/twinther/script.tvguide/blob/master/gui.py#L140

     Optionally, instead of writing the try..except block yourself, you can decorate the function with @buggalo_try_except().
-Function specific may be provide in the decorator:
+Function specific extra data may be provide in the decorator:

     ```python
     @buggalo_try_except({'class' : 'MyWindowXML', 'method' : 'onInit', 'other_key' : 'other_value'})